hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/195_reincarnation.md

 greatest thinkers of all ages have taken up the gauntlet to defend it;
 and so far as we can see, if there is an individual soul, that it existed before seems inevitable.
-If the soul is not an individual but a combination of "Skandhas" (notions), as the Mâdhyamikas among the Buddhists insist, still they find pre-existence absolutely necessary to explain their position.
+If the soul is not an individual but a combination of "Skandhas" (notions), as the Mādhyamikas among the Buddhists insist, still they find pre-existence absolutely necessary to explain their position.